 \subsection{$\Diamond$-interpretation}

-By Theorem \ref{conservative2}, the $\neg\neg$-interpretation of QHC in QH can be regarded as an interpretation of QHC in itself which does not preserve typing of formulas.
-In this sense it can be improved, so as to preserve typing.
+By Theorem \ref{conservative2}, the $\neg\neg$-interpretation of QHC in QH can be regarded as an interpretation of QHC in itself which does not preserve the types of formulas.
+In this sense it can be improved, so as to preserve the typing.
 This results in the following {\it $\Diamond$-interpretation} of QHC in itself, which restricts to an unintended embedding of QC: